adriankarlen/neobrutal-zebar/README.md

 # 🟦 Neobrutal [Zebar](https://github.com/glzr-io/zebar)

 An Zebar configuration for Zebar V2 build in Svelte with Tailwind.
+If you are still using V1 of Zebar the old config is available in the [V1 branch](https://github.com/adriankarlen/neobrutal-zebar/tree/v1).

 ## ✨ Features